TimFinnegan/AnimatedUlysses/README.md

 - I'm still not sure what all HTML5 can do, but it would be nice if we can have one page per chapter with a 'play/start-over' button that starts a non-interactive 'movie'.

+- I'm expecting to figure out how to assign multiple characters multiple overlapping starting and finishing places and times.
+(If there are technical limits, we'll have to retreat to next-best workarounds.)

-- Emojis may take the place of characters, eg in the super-complex ch10.
+- Emojis may take the place of character-animations, eg in the super-complex ch10.

 - Boring chapters like ch3 and ch9 will need creative tricks.

 - Maybe speeches and thoughts can be 'summarised' in emoji?

 chapters: